 Make sure there is impeccable hygiene and regular ventilation - the meeting rooms should undergo constant and rigorous cleaning and disinfection and should be well-ventilated.

 Avoid rush hours – schedule the meetings at more relaxed times, so that there’re fewer people using the public transportation system.

 Use masks and mind the distance – make sure there’s the recommended space between participants and they wear personal protective gear.

 We’ve got you covered

-At Campus X, we’ve invested lots of efforts and resources to secure the safest possible work environment for our community.
-We’re humbled to be the first office space in Bulgaria, which holds a COVID Shield Certificate, which represents the highest level of safety by the independent Certification Body TÜV AUSTRIA.
+At Campus X, we’ve invested lots of effort and resources to secure the safest possible work environment for our community.

-At the Campus, we go far and beyond all health requirements to ensure safe in-person collaboration.
+We go far and beyond all health requirements to ensure safe in-person collaboration.
 There’s constant and rigorous cleaning of all our meeting rooms, offices, and common spaces.
-Also, the meeting rooms have reduced capacity to ensure there’s a safe distance between participants, and we’ve implemented the highest class of air purifiers and UVC lamps, which safely and effectively disinfect the air and eliminate viruses.
+Also, we’ve implemented the highest class of air purifiers and UVC lamps, which safely and effectively disinfect the air and eliminate viruses.